 RUSTIC BLUEBERRY, LAVENDER & LEMON GALETTE

 Nota bene: The dough may be made 2 days ahead of time.
 Frozen blueberries work great if thawed and left to drain for 30 minutes in a colander before using them.
 A wonderful culinary lavender is LE CHATELARD CULINARY LAVENDER.
+Be sure to grow culinary lavender varieties such as Munstead or Hidcote in the garden as other varieties have a soapy taste.

 FOR THE DOUGH